 If you want your things to get done quickly without wasting a single minute, then you can hire a professional to fix the site for you.

-Every file in the server must be scanned and checked precisely.
-Even a single hacked or infectious file ruins the site again.
+Hackers often inject malicious code into many files.
+Every file on the server must be scanned and checked precisely.
+Even one hacked file can ruin the site again.

 As said, we have been fixing and cleaning up Malware from WordPress websites for years; so you may consider us to help you with securing your WordPress website.
 We charge between $99-$199 depending upon the severity.